AdenosHermes/FusionRNN/README.md

 The dataset and the basic archetecture are adapted from: <br>
 http://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html

-See model.py for details of this implementation.
+See model.py for details of the network architecture.
 The architecture of the network looks like: <br>
 <img src="img/fusionRNN.png" alt="architecture">